amadeoas/spring-customerform/readme.md

 ### TODO
 - Need to complete the storage in a file.
 - Complete unit-tests.
-- In the multi-add view disable remove button if there is only 1 row.
 - Add to the flow diagram the add view, the update, multiple add view and multiple add.